tufangorel/performance_tips/README.md

 **- Not :** Access time for ArrayList: O(1).
 Access time for LinkedList: O(n).

-**-** Use unsynchronized Collection types for better performance achievements in single threaded environments.
+**-** Use unsynchronized Collection types for better performance achievements in single-threaded environments.

+**-** Hashtable is synchronized however HashMap is an unsynchronized version so performs better in single-threaded environments.

+**-** Vector is synchronized however ArrayList is an unsynchronized version so performs better in single-threaded environments.

 ## Database Connection